There isn’t much certainty around how to price your art, but two things are clear when it comes to pricing.

 2. Your pricing is uneven.

-If you notice that there isn’t enough difference between two sizes or two disparate media, consider raising the prices of those that seem too low.
+If you notice that there isn’t enough difference between two sizes or two disparate mediums, consider raising the prices on those that seem too low.

 3. The cost of your materials has increased.